Work is love brought to light! Kahlil Gibran

 The most common form of love is work!

-True, not many people think this way, but we are sure that the future of humanity will be permeated by this truth.
+It’s true, not many people think like that, but we are sure that the future of humanity will be permeated by this truth.

 The goal of work is not profit, but integration into the great circuit of spontaneous love, offering others the materialized form of our love, the product of work, which has the role of helping, supporting, comforting, cheering, healing – our neighbor.